WadeP6970/johnricco.github.io/_posts/2017-4-4-python-html.md

 (ssa_csv.png)

-Not the prettiest table, but most importantly it contains the correct positional information, and could easily be beautified in Excel by actually merging the cells.
+Not the prettiest table, but it contains the correct positional information, and could easily be beautified in Excel by actually merging the cells.